 For some delicious Cantonese food, go to dim sum Dynasty or win a place on the wall by eating two famous pizza-sized pancakes at Country Pancake House.
 (The line is out the door on weekends and there are no reservations, so get there early.)

-For picnic accoutrements, stop by the Best of Everything Gourmet Deli—try their home-made mozzarella and rice pudding—then head to nearby Van Neste Square to munch in the shade of a Sycamore.
+For picnic accouterments, stop by the Best of Everything Gourmet Deli—try their home-made mozzarella and rice pudding—then head to nearby Van Neste Square to munch in the shade of a Sycamore.

 After lunch, explore the many delightful sculptures and monuments the park has to offer like Sandi Clark’s “Double Decker” or the memorial to American Revolutionary war hero Abraham Godwin.